spekulatius/PHPScraper/websites/examples/scrape-social-media-meta-tags.md

  */
 ```

-In similar fashion to Open Graph, the array will be empty if not Twitter Card tags have been found.
+In similar fashion to Open Graph, the array will be empty if no Twitter Card tags have been found.